dss-extensions/DSS-Python/README.md

 - More and better documentation
 - Plotting and reports integrated in Python.
-- Parallel-machine properties (disabled in DSS Python 0.10.5, to be reworked).

-Expect news about these items by version 0.11.
+Expect news about these items by version 0.13.

 Questions?
 ==========